The-going/evlproject/content/pipeline/porting/devnotes.md

 timing requests.
 When this happens, we should check the following code spots for bugs:

-- the timer acknowledge code is wrong once called from the [head stage]({{%relref "pipeline/_index.md#two-stage-pipeline" %}}), which is going to be the case as soon as a co-kernel installs the [proxy tick device]({{% relref "/pipeline/porting/timer.md" %}}) for
+- the timer acknowledge code is wrong once called from the [oob stage]({{%relref "pipeline/_index.md#two-stage-pipeline" %}}), which is going to be the case as soon as a co-kernel installs the [proxy tick device]({{% relref "/pipeline/porting/timer.md" %}}) for